top of page

 The Stakes: Our Water Resources at Risk

-Volunteers investigated local planning decisions that they believe risk environmental harm, particularly to:
+Our volunteers investigated local planning decisions that risk environmental harm, particularly to:

 • Vital aquifers that provide safe drinking water

-• Shellfish & salmon habitats that support both tourism and the local economy
+• Shellfish & salmon habitats that support tourism and the local economy

 • Connected surface waters including streams and marine environments